JeffreyRobertLynch/GlassBox-XAI/docs/deep_dive.md

 ---

 ##### High-Level Insights
-The Decision Path Visualization offers a full architectural audit trail, confirming the model's internal consistency.
+Layer-wise grad-CAM offers a full architectural audit trail, confirming the model's internal consistency.
 It does not guess.
 It builds its output step by step, preserving and refining relevant features as they move through the network.
 Misleading early activations are filtered out; class-relevant activations are preserved and amplified, especially after attention is applied.

-This process shows that the model is internally coherent.
-It does not guess, it builds logically to its answer.
-Even in edge cases where its final decision does not exactly match the expert annotation, there is still signficant meaningful alignment.
-The segmentation boundary may be the correct shape but slightly larger, or the model makes the same segmentation decision as the expert annotation but fails to extend the boundary on one side far enough.
-The results are clear from visual inspection, metric calculations, and deeper investigation through XAI techniques.

 We learn the most from image 3, a small lesion, and 4 & 5, edge cases with large lesions.
 We confirm our model is behaving as expected, in the context of its specialization.
 It is optimized for cases like image 3 and not optimized for cases like images 4 and 5.

-Even in edge cases where its final decision does not exactly match the expert annotation, there is still signficant meaningful alignment.
-The segmentation boundary may be the correct shape but slightly larger, or the model makes the same segmentation decision as the expert annotation but fails to extend the boundary on one side far enough.
+Even in edge cases where the final output diverges from expert annotations, alignment remains strong.
+The model often captures the correct shape but may slightly under- or over-extend boundaries.

-To achieve more accurate segmentation for edge cases like images 4 & 5 we can compensate by using a differently specialized variant model, applying pre-processing to images prior to segmentation, or expanding training on edge case like these with focused expert annotation.
+To achieve more accurate segmentation for edge cases like images 4 & 5 we can compensate by using a differently specialized variant model, applying pre-processing to images prior to segmentation, or expanding training on edge cases like these with focused expert annotation.

 This output isn't just a heatmap.
 It’s a transparent reasoning chain confirming that the model is performant, interpretable, and trustworthy.
-All required for integration into real-world, expert-aligned, high-stakes workflows.

 ---